Upper School World Languages

-In Spanish I, Upper School students form foundational skills for the comprehension, speaking, reading, and writing of Spanish.
+In this introductory course, Upper School students form foundational skills for the comprehension, speaking, reading, and writing of Spanish.
 Students gain practical vocabulary and learn how to express themselves in day-to-day conversation and writing.
 Upon completion of Spanish I, students have mastered both the simple present and simple past tenses, and have read several short stories entirely in Spanish.

-In Spanish II, students learn all the tenses of the Spanish language.
+In Spanish II, students learn all of the tenses of the Spanish language.
 With the vocabulary from this course, students are able to summarize past life experiences and narrate the future, as well as describe their desires and wishes.
-To deepen their fluency, students engage with Spanish advertisements, read a novel in Spanish, watch films, and participate in conversation on themes related to these materials.
-Students also memorize several Bible verses and the Lord’s Prayer in Spanish.
+To deepen their fluency, students read a novel in Spanish, watch films, and participate in conversation on themes related to these materials.

 Spanish III is an intermediate course providing students the tools to refine their speaking, listening, reading, and writing skills.
 This course begins with a review of the present, progressive, and past tenses.
 Students also review the subjunctive mood and its uses, as well as the future, conditional, and perfect tenses.
 They discuss cultural themes, such as personal relationships, immigration, and adaptation to new cultures.
 Students encounter Spanish and Latin American culture through watching films and reading a novel in Spanish.